Fire Safety for the Home

 A fire destroys the stability and security of your family’s home.
 It leaves families in financial and emotional distress.
 And it often results in injuries and sometimes deaths.

 More than 3,000 deaths occur as a result of fires every year.
 That means every day, on average, home fires kill seven people.
-Pennsylvania was among the top three states for fire deaths as recently as 2011.
+Pennsylvania was among the top four states for fire deaths as recently as 2018.

 According to the U.S. Fire Administration, more fires occur in residential buildings during the cooler months.
 Now that the weather is changing and October is National Fire Prevention Month, this is the perfect time to assess the fire safety of your home and family.